 Robert Arthur played Sgt.
 McIllhenny.
 Arthur was born in Washington in 1925.
 He won a high school contest to become a radio announcer before becoming an actor.
 After attending the University of Washington, he began playing a baby-faced youngster in films.
 His better films include Mother Wore Tights (1947), Yellow Sky (1948), Twelve O’Clock High (1949), Ace in the Hole (1951), and Take the High Ground!
 (1953).
 Arthur quit acting in the 1960s and became an insurance salesman.
 In the 1970s, he ran Project Rainbow.
 Arthur died in 2008.

 Four years after the end of World War II, an American, Harvey Stovall (Dean Jagger) is in London buying a hat.
 He is having a good time with the slower pace of life.
 While admiring his hat in a store window, he notices a Robin Hood Toby mug.
 On the mug, Robin Hood is wearing a bandit mask.
-Stovall as the store owner where the mug came from and is told Archbury.
+Stovall asks the store owner where the mug came from and is told Archbury.
 Without pause, he says he will buy it.
 Stovall treats the old jug like it is a treasure and has it carefully packed.
 He then takes the package by train to Archbury.
 Stovall then rides a bike, with the package in the basket, out to a now abandoned airfield.
 When he gets to the end of the runway, the soundtrack begins to revive the sounds of the airfield as it was during the war.
 Only a few of the buildings remain.
 As Stovall cleans his glasses, he hears the sound of a B-17 Flying Fortress cranking, and the wind blows the field.

 He remembers a time, during World War II, when a squadron of B-17’s were landing at the field, and the story begins.
-Stovall was part of 918th Bomb Group of the U.S. Army Air Corp.
+Stovall was part of the 918th Bomb Group of the U.S. Army Air Corp.
 The ground crew is shooting flares to help the planes land.
 One B-17 comes in with its wheels up for a belly landing.
 A stunt flyer, Paul Mantz, was paid $4,500 to crash the plane.
 It remained the highest amount paid for a single stunt for quite a while.

 The men that come out of the plane are very upset as the wounded are brought out.
 The injured man has a shattered leg and his brain is exposed.
 The other crew members had to sit on him.
 This is based on an actual occurrence.